-We are offering conferencing via Zoom.
+We are endeavoring to comply with Florida Supreme Court administrative orders, local ordinances, and state laws regarding safety procedures and protocols including social distancing, face protection, and disinfecting.
+At this time, we are recommending Zoom video conferencing for all mediations.
 Zoom is user friendly, free and allows joint and private conferences.
 Zoom also has video as well as teleconferencing capabilities.
-In addition to this we have traditional teleconferencing, Skype and FaceTime.
 Videoconferencing information below.

 VIDEO CONFERENCE MEDIATION: AN INTRODUCTION